 The column "brands" indicates the HEIF brands that are included in FileTypeBox of the respective file (in the "Test Content" sheet) or concern the respective test case (in the "Test Cases" sheet.
 The aim of the column is to help implementers to pick files that concern the brand of their interest.
 For example, implementers of the 'heic' brand should only consider the files with that brand included.

 Note that the spreadsheet enables filtering by content, e.g. by selecting only a particular File ID (at cell A1), one can see which features are exercised by a particular file.

+[Editor's note: Editors will restructure this text to avoid empty sections.]

 File documentation